vanhoangkha/Networking-fundamentals/Day48_QoS_Quality_of_Service.md

 - LLQ (LOW LATENCY QUEUING)
     - Designates ONE (or more) QUEUES as *strict priority queues*
-    - This means that if there is TRAFFIC in the QUEUE, the SCHEDULER will ALWAYS take the next PACKET from that QUEUE until it is EMPTY
+    - This means that if there is TRAFFIC in the QUEUE, the SCHEDULER will ALWAYS take the next Gói tin from that QUEUE until it is EMPTY
     - This is VERY EFFECTIVE for reducing the DELAY and JITTER of VOICE / VIDEO TRAFFIC
     - HOWEVER, LLQ has a DOWNSIDE of potentially starving other QUEUES if there is always TRAFFIC in the DESIGNATED *STRICT PRIORITY QUEUE*
-        - POLICING can control the AMOUNT of TRAFFIC allowed in the *STRICT PRIORITY QUEUE* so that it can’t take all of the link’s BANDWIDTH
+        - Kiểm soát can control the AMOUNT of TRAFFIC allowed in the *STRICT PRIORITY QUEUE* so that it can’t take all of the link’s BANDWIDTH

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2b544243-3a2e-4721-bf1f-4636ec4085a7)